1084-Ventures/autogensocial-agent/COMPOSER_AGENT_ARCHITECTURE.md

 1. **Fetch context**
    - Load brand and post plan documents using their IDs.
 2. **Gather base images**
-   - If the copywriter requests a search, call image search APIs or internal stores.
+   - If the copywriter output requests a search, call image search APIs or internal stores.
    - If generation is requested, call a model such as Stable Diffusion or DALL·E.
 3. **Compose candidate previews**
    - Build a list of layers (image and text) describing position, size, rotation, opacity, font, and color.